-Acquisition and restructuring costs for the first six months of fiscal 2023 totalled \$29 million and comprised costs as described above, as well as site closure costs of \$9 million relating to the consolidation activities in the Europe Sector, as part of our Global Strategic Plan.
+Acquisition and restructuring costs for the nine months of fiscal 2023 totalled \$67 million and comprised costs described above in relation to initiatives undertaken in Australia, as well as a non-cash fixed assets write-down of \$19 million, accelerated depreciation, and employee-related costs in connection with capital investments and consolidation initiatives in our USA Sector and site closure costs of \$9 million relating to the consolidation activities in the Europe Sector as part of our Global Strategic Plan.
 Restructuring costs also include a \$2 million gain on disposal of assets related to the sale of a closed facility in the Canada Sector.

-During the same period last fiscal year, acquisition and restructuring costs amounted to nil, as they were offset by a favourable purchase price adjustment and costs incurred for the Recent Acquisitions2.
+During the same period last fiscal year, acquisition and restructuring costs amounted to nil, as they included costs incurred for the Recent Acquisitions2 which were offset by a favourable purchase price adjustment.